Finding Solace After the Death of a Child

 Accepting helping hands

-I admit that I can be tempted to feel sorry for myself.
+“I admit that I can be tempted to feel sorry for myself.
 It’s almost reassuring because it creates the illusion that I keep a link with my child.
 At the same time I am scared by this.
 I accept to get back on my feet.
 I accept helping hands.
 Sometimes, it require real effort, the effort of reaching out or simply answering the questions people ask.
-I proceed slowly, not comparing myself.
+I proceed slowly, not comparing myself.”

 Being grounded in everyday life

-“I continue to be grounded in everyday life — our family, our friends, the stra,gers we met.
-I can see how much concrete acts of charity, like listening, helping, doing things for other people, is key to move forward.
+“I continue to be grounded in everyday life — our family, our friends, the strangers we met.
+I can see how much concrete acts of charity, like listening, helping, doing things for other people, are key to move forward.
 I better understand the minute actions that provide support.
 I discovered that consolation was woven into that discreet canvas.
 I could see it day after day.
 Looking back, I can say that grieving is not just despairing.
 Time does its work and that work may lead to a lot of relief, to joy even.
 It’s not a raucous kind of joy.
 It is a peace that makes actions possible, a brightness which sets in gently.

-Opting for hope
+Going for hope

 “Seven years later, I believe everything is grace.
 I say it this way, simply.
 If my testimony could help someone else to walk this path, it would already be a great thing.
 Grace is conveyed by hands, gazes, voices.
 It is conveyed by strangers and by loved ones.
-It is conveyed by the prayer of the Church.
+It is conveyed by the prayer of the Church.”

-If I were to leave one word for those who are being hit by a trial, I’d choose “Hope”.
+If I were to leave one word for those who are being hit by a trial, I’d choose Hope.
 Accept helping hands.
 Let yourself be approached.
 Don’t close yourself off.
 Speak out.
 Weep.
 Walk with others.
 Let time work.
 It’s not giving up on your child.
-It’s learning to live with his / her absence without choking the love.
+It’s learning to live with his / her absence without choking the love.”